 Your local council will send you a business rates bill in February or March each year.
 This is for the following tax year.
 You can also estimate your business rates bill.

-You may be able to get business rates relief.
-This is sometimes automatic, but you’ll need to apply through your local council in some cases.
+You may be able to get business rates relief from your local council.
+This is sometimes automatic, but you may need to apply.